BeatrisIlieva/softuni-courseworks/README.md

 11. Payment Confirmation with Valid Card Details:

      Proceeding to the next step in the checkout process, customers are required to provide valid card details to complete the payment.
 This ensures a secure and reliable transaction, adhering to industry standards for payment processing.

+12. Order Confirmation and Details:

+     After the successful completion of the payment transaction, customers are redirected to an Order Details page, providing a comprehensive overview of their purchase.
+This page meticulously lists each product's characteristics, individual total price, and the overall total order price.

+Included in this detailed confirmation is a unique Order ID for reference.
+Users will also find a summary of their personal information, ensuring transparency and facilitating future reference.
+The Order Confirmation and Details page serves as a comprehensive receipt, offering customers a complete understanding of their purchase and order specifics.

 <p align="right" dir="auto"><a href="#djangoe-commercewebsite">Back To Top</a></p>